Ayhamalahmad/sign-up/README.md

 ## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the project, feel free to create a pull request.
+ feel free to create a pull request.